v-makoud/Azure-Industry-docs/azure-industry-docs/financial/risk-grid-banking-overview.md

 ### REST API solution over Internet

-An alternative to creating a hybrid network is to upload data into Azure Storage (file or Blob storage being likely candidates) and have Batch read the data files from storage.
-This can be achieved using a secure (SSL) connection to connect to Azure, storing the documents in Azure Storage, and then managing the risk grid computing jobs via the [Batch service REST API](/rest/api/batchservice/) or SDK with a fit-for-purpose application, orchestrating the Batch run.
+An alternative to creating a hybrid network is to upload data into Azure Storage (file or Blob storage being likely candidates?WT.mc_id=gridbank-docs-dastarr) and have Batch read the data files from storage.
+This can be achieved using a secure (SSL?WT.mc_id=gridbank-docs-dastarr) connection to connect to Azure, storing the documents in Azure Storage, and then managing the risk grid computing jobs via the [Batch service REST API](/rest/api/batchservice/?WT.mc_id=gridbank-docs-dastarr) or SDK with a fit-for-purpose application, orchestrating the Batch run.

 ### Azure Data Factory

-Another solution for your scenario may be using [Azure Data Factory](/azure/data-factory/), a cloud-based data integration service, to compose large storage, movement and processing pipelines.
+Another solution for your scenario may be using [Azure Data Factory](/azure/data-factory/?WT.mc_id=gridbank-docs-dastarr), a cloud-based data integration service, to compose large storage, movement and processing pipelines.
 Data can be uploaded on demand through a Data Factory pipeline.
-The service provides a visual designer in the Azure portal for building Extract, Transform and Load (ETL) solutions in Azure.
+The service provides a visual designer in the Azure portal for building Extract, Transform and Load (ETL?WT.mc_id=gridbank-docs-dastarr) solutions in Azure.
 Data Factory can help ingest data into Azure for further processing.

 ## Matching processing needs with demand